writethedocs/www/docs/conf/na/2017/workshops.rst

 We created individual tickets on our `registration website <https://ti.to/writethedocs/write-the-docs-na-2017/>`_ so that you can register to whichever workshop you choose separately.

-The workshops have a limited capacity to support an effective and comfortable learning experience.
+The workshops have a limited capacity of **30 people**, so we can provide an effective and comfortable learning experience.

 What should I do to prepare for the workshop?
 ---------------------------------------------

 Get excited about learning a new thing!
 Of course, bringing a laptop or writing tools to take notes is usually recommended.

-Some workshops might require a laptop with some software prerequisites; those will be communicated to the workshop participants by email closer to the workshop date.
+Workshops require a laptop with some software prerequisites; participants will receive an email listing any (software) requirements well in advance.